t3n0/notes/notes/other/markdown-advanced.md

 Note that both the above equations are *not numbered*.

+*__NOTE for Github__: the double dollar environment still produces an inline equation.
+On other markdown renderers this equation will be on a new line (for example, see the [pdf file](markdown-advanced.pdf)).*

 ### 3.2.
 Numbering equations

 To include a number tag, we must use latex environments.
 For example, with the following code